 Health - Food - Science - Community

-Lifetime consumption of alcohol may spur the development of cancerous cells and tumors in the esophagus, pharynx, larynx, and oral cavity.
+Generous intake of hot tea may trigger the formation and spread of cancerous cells and tumors in the esophagus.

-Regular intake of fruits and vegetables may help thwart the development of Barrett's esophagus, a known risk factor for esophageal cancer.
+Creating more space for fruits and vegetables in our diet may help hinder the development of esophageal cancer.

 The odds of developing liver, esophageal, and stomach cancer may be stacked against alcohol consumers.